yao-tx/ai-chatbot/README.md

 ## Deployment

 This project is deployed on Vercel.
-For more information, visit the [Vercel documentation](https://vercel.com/docs).
+If you are deploying this project, make sure to run the supabase migrations in the `supabase/migrations` directory.